Community of Practice

 Structures for Collaborating

-- Quarterly Convenings: These convenings allow professionals to gather for 60 minutes via Zoom.
+- Bi-Monthly Convenings: These convenings allow professionals to gather for 60 minutes via Zoom.
 The CoP members work to identify common areas of focus that are aligned to the CITES Framework.
 The CITES team facilitates these meetings but ultimately participates as members of the CoP.
 The CoP Discussion Notes serve as a space for collaborative notetaking and resource-sharing.
 Each CoP convening is recorded and linked on the Discussion Notes.
+Our next session is January 17, 2022 at 4:00 pm ET.

 - Private Slack Channel: CoP members can join a private Slack Channel.
 Slack is an enhanced messaging system.
 The CITES CoP can connect with the CITES team at CAST, the CITES Framework Development District teams, and the rest of the CITES CoP instantly through group or private channels.
 Joining the CoP is worth the time simply to have instant access to so many amazing professionals in one place.